• Blog

 I stayed at Sahabat Guesthouse in Kuala Lumpur.
 I booked it for its location near the Bukit Bintang area, which is one of my favourite areas to stay in KL.

-Most budget guesthouses in KL are clustered around the Chinatown area, but there are a number of options in the backstreets behind Bukit Bintang.
+Most budget guesthouses in KL are clustered around the Chinatown area, but there are several options in the backstreets behind Bukit Bintang.
 It’s a good area for tourists, and I had a meeting scheduled in the area.
 I paid $10.59 USD per night, which is about as cheap as it gets in KL.

 Jalan Sahabat